aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/turbo_prod/decoder.rst

    :Allowed values: ``ALGEBRAIC`` ``CHASE`` ``ML``
    :Examples: ``--dec-sub-type ALGEBRAIC``

-Select the algorithm you want to decode the codeword.
+Select the algorithm of the sub-decoder to decode each row and column.

 Description of the allowed values: